opic123/laravuetodo/readme.md

 * Custom Events / Event Bus
 * Vuex
 * Laravel API and db migration
+* Repository Pattern using Interface and Dependency Injection

 ### Installation
 It's just like any other Laravel project.
 Basically here is how you use it for yourself. (it's not completed yet)